 08: A Graphic Diary of the Campaign Trail, his 2009 nonfiction collaboration with journalist Michael Crowley, created in real-time as the presidential campaign unfolded, the 160-page graphic novel on bookstore shelves the week Obama was sworn into office.
 NPR Books summed up Goldman’s intent for him, saying in their review: “08 strikes out on its own to create a method of visual storytelling that owes as much to ’60s magazine layouts as it does to modern Web design.
 It’s largely thanks to Goldman’s singular graphical style that this book… feels so defiantly and refreshingly unconventional.”
 08 was touted as “highbrow brilliant” by New York Magazine the week of its release.

-Goldman stands as an industry thought-leader, presenting on digital comics at tech/media/entertainment conferences such as SXSW Interactive (panel moderator, “Comics on Handhelds: Taking Webcomics Mobile”), New York Comic-Con (panel moderator, “Going Paperless: Using Computers to Draw Comics” 2008-2009), Mostra 3M de Arte Digital (featured artist), DIY Days (speaker, “The Right Now of Comics”), PixelShow São Paulo 2011 (international artist) and M.I.T.’s Futures of Entertainment 4 (panelist).
+Goldman has spoken about digital possibilities for the creation and distribution of comics at tech/media/entertainment conferences such as SXSW Interactive (panel moderator, “Comics on Handhelds: Taking Webcomics Mobile”), New York Comic-Con (panel moderator, “Going Paperless: Using Computers to Draw Comics” 2008-2009), Mostra 3M de Arte Digital (featured artist), DIY Days (speaker, “The Right Now of Comics”), PixelShow São Paulo 2011 (international artist) and M.I.T.’s Futures of Entertainment 4 (panelist).

 Want to speak to Dan about storytelling, transmedia consulting, speaking engagements or interviews?
 Contact him directly.